WHAT TO PACK ?

 They say that all bugs in Africa bite...but the Safari bug is the worst of them all!

-- Valid visa - if required (see section pertaining to your trip- Not needed for USA citizens traveling to South Africa or Namibia.
-Zimbabwe visas are issued at the port of arrival for $ 50 - Please bring cash)
+Valid visa - if required (see section pertaining to your trip- Not needed for USA citizens traveling to South Africa or Namibia.
+Zimbabwe visas are issued at the port of arrival for $ 50 - Please bring cash).While this websites contains Visa Information correct at time of publication, it is impossible to track political fluctuations daily.

 White is not a suitable colour for these activities.
 Firstly it increases your visibility quotient to the animals you are wanting to get a closer look at, and secondly, it will get dirty very quickly.